yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 	"./nvidiafix.png"
 >}}

-Please report any issue found, as we know more issues could be still unfixed.
+Please report if you find any issues, as there could be more broken games due to yet unknown driver bugs.
 On a similar note, more fixes should be coming to Vulkan too, if needed.
 One solved itself, most likely NVIDIA fixed it on the latest drivers.